markovsvetlin/studiahub-v/backend/src/services/README.md

 2. Extracts all text using pdf-parse
 3. Splits by form feed characters (if present)
 4. Returns structured pages

+**Note:** Used as first attempt in hybrid PDF processing.
+If minimal text is extracted (<50 chars), the system automatically falls back to Textract OCR for scanned PDFs.

 ### 📝 docx.ts
 **Purpose:** Word document text extraction using mammoth